Milton Maxwell

 Conditions that would matter to a held position (a competitor's earnings call, an SEC enforcement action, a supply-chain disclosure) are flagged the moment they arrive, not at the next quarterly review.

-AI hasn't replaced judgment; it's compressed the wait between question and answer from days to minutes, which means we ask more questions and explore more theses than we otherwise could.
+AI hasn't replaced judgment.
+It's compressed the wait between question and answer from days to minutes, so we ask more questions and explore more theses than we otherwise could.
 The bottleneck moves from research throughput to research quality, selecting the right questions, sizing positions with discipline, and being honest when the data says we were wrong.